 U Zlaté Studně *****

 This excellent hotel boasts some of the best views in Prague, starting with the baroque palace gardens just below.
-Peace and quiet are guaranteed here as the hotel is at the top of a closed, steep lane. website
+Quiet is guaranteed here as the hotel is at the top of a closed, steep lane. website

 Hotel Adria ****